35 Rustic Bathroom Design Ideas for Mountain & Log Homes

 Image courtesy of Pearson Design Group

-Barn doors are often used in rustic bathroom designs because they add to the charm and authenticity of the space.
+Barn doors are often featured in rustic bathroom designs, as they add to the space’s charm and authenticity.
 They are a practical and stylish solution for small bathrooms as they slide open and closed instead of swinging out, saving valuable floor space.

 Farmhouse Primary Bathroom in a Suburban Los Angeles Residence